 All that said, there’s usually a somewhat steep up-front cost to using a CRM, which might scare away smaller or mid-sized agencies.
 Fortunately, most of the major CRMs offer some kind of no-obligation trial so you can do some testing to see if a given solution is right for you.
 If you’re serious about growing your business, it’s well worth your time to bite the cost of a CRM for the efficiency and peace of mind it will bring.

-At its core, agency marketing is a relationship business — your firm is only as strong or lucrative as the relationships you’ve cultivated with your clients.
-Word-of-mouth can make or break your business, and forging meaningful relationships with new clients is every bit as important as strengthening your ties to your existing customers.
+At its core, agency marketing is a relationship business — your firm is only as strong or lucrative as the bonds you’ve cultivated with your clients.
+Word-of-mouth can make or break your business, and forging meaningful relationships with new clients is every bit as important as strengthening ties with existing customers.

-One of the best ways to both bring in new business and deepen your existing relationships is a referral program, where current partners receive a one-time bonus or ongoing commission for directing new clients to your agency.
-Not only will this bring new business to your agency, but you’ll also incentivize clients making the referrals to stick around as long as possible and reap the full benefits of the partnership.
+One of the best ways to both bring in new business and deepen your existing relationships is through a referral program, where current partners receive a one-off lump sum (or smaller ongoing commission) for directing new clients to your agency.
+Not only will this bring new business your way, you’ll also incentivize the clients making the referrals to stick around as long as possible and reap the full benefits of the partnership.

-If you don’t already have a system for partnerships in place you can start by meeting with a trustworthy (and preferably local) client, and laying out the terms of a mutually beneficial referral program.
+So if you don’t already have a system for partnerships in place, you can start by meeting with a trustworthy (and preferably local) client and laying out the terms of a mutually beneficial referral program.
 Once your referral program is up-and-running, you’ll be amazed at how much new business it can bring in.

 Are you an agency that’s looking for a call tracking solution to help with lead scoring, data collection, referrals, and more?
 Learn how call tracking and advanced analytics can benefit your agency’s marketing: Request a demo of CallRail today or start your free 14-day trial.